Podcastindex-org/podcast-namespace/proposal-docs/social/social.md

 ## Purpose

-Social networks (Facebook, Instagram, Twitter, Mastodon…) and discussion platforms (Slack, Discord, Jabber, IRC, Matrix…) are a convenient way for podcasters to interact with their audience, and for listeners to interact with podcasters.
+Social networks (Facebook, Instagram, Twitter, Mastodon…) and discussion platforms (Slack, Discord, XMPP/Jabber, IRC, Matrix…) are a convenient way for podcasters to interact with their audience, and for listeners to interact with podcasters.
 Thanks to them listeners can comment, share or like podcast episodes.
 The purpose of this specification is to allow podcast apps to know where they should guide the listeners to make these interactions - and the onboarding process